zzsun777/cpp_multithreaded_order_matching_engine/README.md

 - It targets both Linux ( tested on CentOS and Ubuntu ) and Windows systems ( tested on Windows 8.1).

-- It uses STL,Boost and also platform specific APIs ( POSIX and WindowsAPIs) in some places, QuickFix for FIX protocol.
+- It uses STL,Boost and also platform specific APIs ( POSIX, a few NP POSIX calls and WindowsAPIs) in some places, QuickFix for FIX protocol.

+- It supports GCC4.8 and MSVC120 (VS2013).
+See "source/compiler_portability"

 - Additionally used GoogleTest for unit testing, Bash for Linux test scripts and Powershell for Windows test scripts.

 - Uses FIX protocol ( 4.2 ) .